 After many bottles of wine and too many Long Island Iced Teas, the party finally wound down at around 2 am.

 Yet again, our new friends here have surrounded us like family, saving us from what otherwise could have been a very lonely Thanksgiving in Switzerland, over 5000 miles from home.Save

-Want to read some more random musings from expat life in Switzerland?
+You can find more random musings about expat life in Switzerland below.